Chargeback Analysts Explained

 Worst of all, a chargeback rate that exceeds 1% of your total transactions can get you dropped or even blacklisted by payment processors.

-When chargebacks have potential to pose an existential crisis for merchants, it makes sense to hire expert help.
+When chargebacks have potential to create an existential crisis for merchants, it makes sense to hire expert help.
 Banks, card issuers, and very large merchants may keep chargeback analysts on staff permanently, but smaller merchants can obtain their services more affordably by contracting with a chargeback management firm.

-What is a Chargeback Analyst?
+What Is a Chargeback Analyst?

 Chargeback analysts are financial investigators.
 Their primary task is to investigate disputed transactions to try to learn more about why disputes are occurring and how they can be resolved or prevented.
 They may provide some or all of the following services to merchants: